Djursing/Libraries/README.md

 # Libraries
-Repository containing different libraries from all sorts
+Repository containing different libraries I was not able to get through pipenv.